laravel/docs/cashier-paddle.md

 <a name="prorations"></a>
 #### Prorations

 By default, Paddle prorates charges when swapping between plans.
-The `noProrate` method may be used to update the subscription's without prorating the charges:
+The `noProrate` method may be used to update the subscriptions without prorating the charges:

     $user->subscription('default')->noProrate()->swap($premium = 34567);